Approximating Electoral Control Problems: Preliminaries

-As Brelsford~\cite{bre:msthesis:approximations} notes, defining optimization problems for the partition-based problems is not as straightforward as it is not evident what the measure should be.
-Brelsford proposes maximizing the size of the smallest part of the partition, and to keep our work consistent with Brelsford's work, we adopt an equivalent measure: a solution to a partition-based control problem is a pair $(\calp_1, \calp_2)$ partitioning either $C$ or $V$ (depending on what the problem is), and our measure is in other words, the goal is to minimize the difference between the size of the two parts.
-This view is also consistent with recent work~\cite{cha-erd-hem-hem-kot-nie-rei-smi:c:npm} on generalizing the notion of partitions to bound the difference between the sizes of the parts, which was initiated by Erd\'{e}lyi, Hemaspaandra, and Hemaspaandra~\cite{erd-hem-hem:c:more-natural-models-of-partition-control}.
+Defining optimization problems for the partition-based problems is not straightforward; although it is clear what the inputs and feasible solutions should be, it is not evident what the measures should be.
+Brelsford~\cite{bre:msthesis:approximations} proposes maximizing the size of the smallest part of the partition---thereby minimizing the size difference between the parts of the partition--- which is consistent with recent work~\cite{cha-erd-hem-hem-kot-nie-rei-smi:manuscript:npm} that builds on the work of Erd\'{e}lyi, Hemaspaandra, and Hemaspaandra~\cite{erd-hem-hem:c:more-natural-models-of-partition-control}, which generalizes the notion of partitions to bound the difference between the sizes of the parts.
+However, we do not fix a particular measure for the partition-based problems in this paper as our inapproximability results for partition-based control problems will hold \emph{for all measures}.